sagachat/VLASE/README.md

 16 -> 'train'
 17 -> 'motorcycle'
 18 -> 'bicycle'

+## Data Preparation:
-3. Extract all the frames from your source video into a directory (We'll call it src).
+1. Extract all the frames from the source dashcam video into a directory (We'll call it src).
 VLASE uses original frames for SIFT baselines.
-4. Extract the CASENet features for the original
+2. If you want to you VLASE with CASENet features then extract the CASENet features for the original frames into a directory (We'll call it result_root).

-## Casenet Usage:

-## Data Preparation:
+3. VLASE trains and tests on different sets of frames.
+So split your data into training and testing images.
+4. You must have a training and a testing data file with the GPS information of the frames.
+These files must have the data in following space separated format:
+    # ImageFile X Y
+    # AM09_000000.png 36.37261637 127.3641256
+    # X and Y are gps coordinates of the frame in meters.